noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

       - check that you can construct meaningful values from your model
         - also VALIDATE that you cannot construct nonsensical/illogical/invalid values from the model
     - iterate on the domain model and business logic implementation
+- service-oriented component model and view: abstract vs concrete members defined on traits
+  - abstract members: should be required services to be implemented by another entity; all specify some form of requirement on the implementor of the trait
+    - abstract methods (def m(): T)
+    - abstract value definitions (val x: T)
+    - abstract type members (type T), potentially with bounds (type T <: S)
+    - abstract givens (given t: T)
+  - concrete members: provided services that are made avaliable to classes

 ```scala
 ////////////////////////////////////////////////////////////////////